HuyaneMatsu/hata/README.md

 Seija.start()
 ```

+> Note: You need to restart your client, or the slash command wont show up.

 If you wonder, how to run up more clients, just put the two code snippet into the same file.

 Hata leaves the main thread free, `client.start()` blocks it only till the client logs in (or fails it), although you